Super East Java derby: Sepultura's Indonesia tour

 In July 1992, Sepultura, a Brazilian heavy metal band, took part in a series of world tour concerts in Indonesia by holding a roadshow at Jakarta and Surabaya.
 The Surabaya roadshow was hosted at the Tambaksari Stadium, the venue of the Iwan Fals' concert two years prior.
-In return for the of the Iwan Fals concert, the Bonek fans occupied the festival area and dispelled the arrival of Aremania from the Tambaksari Stadium to watch the concert.
+In return for the Iwan Fals concert, the Bonek fans occupied the festival area and dispelled the arrival of Aremania from the Tambaksari Stadium to watch the concert.
 Riots also broke out outside the stadium.

 Nurkiman's incident

 On 26 December 1995, Persebaya played an away match against Persema Malang.
 The match ended with a draw score, 1–1.
 On the way home to Surabaya, Persema's fans, the Ngalamania, threw rocks into Persebaya's buses.
 The rocks damaged the mirror of the bus, resulting in permanent left eye blindness to Nurkiman, Persebaya's attacking midfielder, that affected their ultimately victorious 1996/1997 season.